ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 - trace plots;
 - corner plots;

-These scripts are intended to be useful beyond the specific paper application.
+These scripts are useful beyond the specific paper application, and you can use it with your own data.

 ### `scripts/residual_analysis/`